 Another fraud claim is duress, when the fraudster exerts undue influence by threatening violence or some other wrongful act that compels the testator to do as he says.

-Note that both fraud in the inducement and in the execution, and duress, would be easier for the fraudster if the testator were in poor physical and/or mental health, and was dependent on the fraudster, as is often the case, since many testators are in their last years of life.
+Note that both fraud in the inducement and in the execution, and duress, would be easier for the fraudster if the testator were in poor physical and/or mental health, and depended on the fraudster, as is often the case, since many testators are in their last years of life.

 Tortious Interference with an Expectancy of Inheritance or Gift